 Kelch adds that trusts are flexible and can offer variable levels of control for the grantor, and can be written to ensure nothing comes between the individual’s wishes and the way their trust is executed.
 Here are examples of what well-executed trusts can help you do.

-She was able to choose exactly which assets to transfer into the trust — those she thought would appreciate the most — and in doing so created more wealth for her heirs than she expected, says Jennifer F. Galvagna, Market Trust Executive at Bank of America Private Bank in Boston.
+She was able to choose exactly which assets to transfer into the trust — those she thought would appreciate the most — and in doing so created more wealth for the trust beneficiaries than she expected, says Jennifer F. Galvagna, a market trust executive at Bank of America Private Bank in Boston.
 “There was so much appreciation that she almost started second-guessing herself, suggesting, ‘Did I just leave them with too much?’”

 After spending years building their manufacturing firm from a scrappy regional supplier to an important national presence, a pair of equal business partners in the Mid-Atlantic knew by 2014 that they would have to start planning for their own retirement and their privately held company’s future.
 However, they realized that selling the business would not only result in a huge tax bill, but also likely leave them each with an estate subject to hefty estate taxes.

 But as Galvagna notes, “Trusts can offer many ways to smooth business succession and sale planning — while often minimizing the impact of a taxable event.”
-With the help of Bank of America Private Bank, the partners worked with their attorneys to establish family trusts, then each partner transferred 30 percent of the company into his family’s trust.
+With the help of Bank of America Private Bank, the partners worked with their attorneys to establish family trusts, then each partner transferred 30% of the company into his family’s trust.
 Each of them paid gift tax on the appraised value of the transfer.
-When the partners sold last year, the final price ended up being far more than what the company had been appraised at five years earlier.
+When the partners sold two years ago, the final price ended up being far more than what the company had been appraised at five years earlier.
 Much of that substantial upside went to the family trusts without additional tax, Galvagna says.

 Kelch recalls a couple whose daughter suffered a stroke as a young adult.
 After she stabilized, it became clear that she’d have disabilities that would require ongoing assistance.
 Although she had enjoyed a successful career before the stroke and wasn’t completely incapacitated, her future wellness and ability to take care of herself were far from certain.